 Vice President, Account Success

 Bev Heinritz is responsible for all major accounts and is the face of Dinova to both the Corporate Travel Management industry and Dinova’s vibrant restaurant community.
 Heinritz is a seasoned travel executive with 25 years of expertise in B2B travel and customer success.

 Most recently Heinritz served as SVP, Global Services and Support at Rearden Commerce (now Deem), where she had responsibility for the entire post-sales customer lifecycle.
 Prior to joining Rearden, Heinritz served as SVP/GM of GetThere, Sabre's online B2B e-commerce unit.
 At GetThere, she set the company's overall business direction, and was responsible for sales, partnerships, and customer service.
 During her tenure, Heinritz led its global growth from less than $4 billion in gross travel volume booked to $9.4 billion.

 Prior to GetThere, Heinritz enjoyed a long career at Sabre Holdings with leadership positions at Sabre Business Travel Solutions and Sabre National Accounts as well as field Account Executive roles in Florida, California and Arizona.

 Heinritz has a successful professional track record of driving value and she places a significant emphasis on the customer experience as well as how corporate travel professionals can achieve greatest success in online travel and expense management.
-Heinritz attended Northwood University in Midland, Michigan and is based in Plano, Texas.
+Heinritz attended Northwood University in Midland, Michigan and is based in Key Largo, Florida.